-Lentil and spinach soup recipe with green lentils, diced tomatoes and lots of Parmesan cheese I got from my Italian neighbour back in 2014 and improved upon with a few spices in 2018.
+Lentil and spinach soup recipe with green lentils, diced tomatoes and lots of Parmesan cheese I got from my Italian neighbour back in 2014 and improved upon with a few spices.

 Are Lentils Good for You?

 With about 30% of their calories from protein, green lentils have the third-highest level of protein of any legume or nut, after soybeans and hemp.
 Lentils are also full of fiber, folate, vitamin B1 and a good source of iron.
 They help lower cholesterol levels and reduce the risk of heart disease.
 Their soluble fiber traps carbohydrates and stabilizes blood sugar levels – an example how complex carbs are healthy vs. simple carbs.

 Lentils are also low in calories and dare me to say help with weight loss.
 1 cup contains 230 calories but leaves you full and satisfied for long.